 This article is about legalizing your marriage in Japan: the requirements and the general process.
 Having gone through the process myself, I thought it would be useful for others thinking of getting married here.
-In our case, we were both foreigners (she Filipino; I British) living in Japan, but the Japan-side of the general process does not differ based on nationality, and so is the same for Japanese citizens and international residents alike.
+In our case, we were both foreigners (she Filipino; I British) living in Japan, but the Japan-side of the general process does not differ based on nationality, i.e. it is the same for Japanese citizens and international residents alike.

 All marriages must be registered at a municipal government office.
 Ceremonies performed by religious organizations are not legal marriages in Japan.
-Like all other countries, Japan has its own requirements for marriage and these are stipulated in the Japanese Civil Code:
+Like all other countries, Japan has its own requirements for marriage and these are stipulated in the Japanese Civil Code; namely, both partners must be 18 years of age or older.

 Regardless of the rules in your home country, if you wish to get married in Japan both partners must first meet this requirement.